Quarantine and Isolation: What to Know

 Do not get close to people who may get very sick.

-Use a bathroom that you don't have to share with others, if you can.
+Use a bathroom that you don't have to share with other people, if you can.

-Do not share personal items like cups, towels, and eating utensils.
+Do not share personal items like cups, towels, and spoons or forks.

-Improve the air flow in your home by opening a window or door.
-This may stop the disease from spreading to others.
+Get better air flow in your home by opening a window or door.
+This may stop the disease from spreading.

 General instructions